PILATES SCIENCE

 Why this site?

-There has been a lack of consensus around the effectiveness of Pilates and this means that quality research is required to advance support for the Pilates Method in the medical community and consequently the public.
+There has been a lack of consensus around the effectiveness of Pilates and this means that quality research is required to advance support for the Pilates Method in the medical community, the allied health arena and the general public.

 We are seeing an ever increasing body of research into Pilates and this needs to be more visible.

-Many health care professional see Pilates as the ultimate rehabilitation modality for injury, post injury and injury prevention due to its ability to facilitate strength, flexibility and coordination through mindfulness.
+Many health care professionals see Pilates as the ultimate rehabilitation modality for injury, post injury and injury prevention due to its ability to facilitate strength, flexibility and coordination through mindfulness.
+Plus, it is enjoyable so adherence is higher.

 We need recognition in the medical community and we need the public to have confidence in their decision to trust Pilates as a rehabilitation tool.